tsneemahmad/reading-notes/class-05.md

 @font-face allows you to use a font, even if it is not installed on the computer of the person browsing.

 **Bold**
-The font-weight property allows you to create bold text.There are two values that this property commonly takes:
+The font-weight property.There are two values that this property:
 1. normal.
 2. bold.

 **Italic**
-If you want to create italic text, you can use the font-style property.
+font-style property.
 There are three values this property can take:
 1. normal.
 2. italic.
 3. oblique.